 Materials to Make a DIY Paper House Gift Card Holder

 - Cardstock, blue, white, yellow, and brown (8.5″ x 11, 65 lb.)

 - Spray adhesive

-- House pattern/file (free in my resource library—get the password to the library by filling out the form at the bottom of this post)
+- Design #104 – My free SVG design files (available in my free resource library—get the password by filling out the form at the bottom of this page)

 Gently fold the house section in half so that the double-doors open on one side of the fold.

 Open the house back up flat and put glue on the very edge of the two sides of the house so that when you fold it again, it glues shut.
 Do not put any glue along the top or bottom edges, however.
 You are essentially creating a paper pouch or envelope right now.